Are you researching batteries for living off the grid? If so, you know there’s a lot of information available online.

 What is a Battery Bank?

-In simple terms, a battery bank is just a place to store energy that you’ve acquired through the use of a generator, solar power, wind power or even aqua power.
+In simple terms, a battery bank is just a place to store energy that you've acquired through the use of generators, solar power, wind power, or even aqua power.
 Our battery bank plays an important role as part of our off grid home system.

 For clarity, aqua power is not “Aquaman”.
 It is energy generated through the use of a water turbine, a topic for a different article.

-A battery bank is an appropriate term since it’s like banking.
-You’re literally saving “energy” for a rainy day.
+A battery bank is an appropriate term since it's like banking.
+You literally save “energy” for a rainy day.
 The next question to consider is: “Do I really need a battery bank?”

-The answer, of course, is not so simple and we will rely on a tried and true lawyer response.
-It depends.
+The answer, of course, is not so simple and we will rely on a tried and true lawyer's response: it depends.

 Batteries for Living Off The Grid: Why a Battery Bank is Best

-The real advantage with a battery bank occurs when you’re off the grid and want to have power available on cloudy days, night time, etc., and you do not want to run a generator 24/7.
+The real advantage with a battery bank occurs when you’re off the grid and want to have power available on cloudy days, nighttime, etc. Yet you don't want to run a generator 24/7.

 The larger the battery bank, the more power you can store.
-This allows you to run longer without the need to replenish your power, an important consideration when it comes to batteries for living off the grid.
+This allows you to run longer without the need to replenish your power.
+And this is an important consideration when it comes to batteries for living off the grid.